-The Gospel of Mark is the second of the Four Gospels, Matthew, Mark, Luke, and John, in the New Testament of the Bible.
+The Gospel according to Mark - Μᾶρκον - is the second of the Four Gospels, Matthew, Mark, Luke, and John, in the New Testament of the Bible.

 John "whose other name was Mark" was noted in the Acts of the Apostles - in 12:12 as the son of Mary, in whose house the first Christians used to gather and whose land included the Garden of Gethsemane.
-He was a companion of his cousin Barnabas and Saul on the return from Jerusalem to Antioch in Acts 12:25, as then as a companion of Barnabas and Saul on the first missionary journey to Cyprus.
+He was a companion of his cousin Barnabas and Saul on the return from Jerusalem to Antioch in Acts 12:25, and then as a companion of Barnabas and Saul on the first missionary journey to Cyprus.
 He was called by his Hebrew name John while in Cyprus in Acts 13:5 and on his return to Jerusalem in Acts 13:13.
 John called Mark was the source of a dispute between Paul and Barnabas in Acts 15:37.
 John Mark was finally called Mark in Acts 15:39 when he accompanied Barnabas to Cyprus, and thereafter was known as Mark in the Letters of Paul (Colossians 4:10, 2 Timothy 4:11, Philemon 1:24).
 Mark knew Jesus Christ personally, and in fact, the episode of the young man in Mark 14:51-52 fleeing in the Garden when Jesus was arrested is considered by many writers to be autobiographical, as this appears only in the Gospel of Mark.